rooterMe/2025_CANSAT_FSW/README.md

 # 2025_CANSAT_FSW

-> FLight Software Program for 2025 CANSAT Competition Korea
+> Flight Software Program for 2025 CANSAT Competition Korea
 >
 > These files are used on the Raspberry Pi.
 >